visual-alchemy/OBS-Connection-Editor/README.md

 - `app/api/read-file/route.ts`
 - `app/api/save-file/route.ts`

-### 💡 Usage
+## 💡 Usage

+1. Access the application at `https://localhost:3001` or your local IP with the same port
-1. The main page shows all your OBS connections
+2. The application automatically loads your OBS connection file on startup
+3. Manage connections using the intuitive interface:
+   - Search for connections using the search box
+   - Filter connections by category
-2. Click "Edit" on any connection to modify its settings
+   - Click "Edit" on any connection to modify its settings
-3. Update the connection details in the form
+   - Use the X button to close the edit panel when done
+   - Toggle visibility with one click
-4. Click "Update" to save your changes
+   - Click "Update" to save your changes
+4. Use the auto-refresh feature to keep multiple clients in sync (adjustable from 5s to 1h)
-5. The changes will be automatically saved to your OBS configuration
+5. Changes are automatically saved to your OBS configuration

-### ⚠️ Troubleshooting
+## ⚠️ Troubleshooting

 1. **Installation Errors**
    - If you see any errors during `npm install`, try using: